 Now my ideal weight is, according to the generally unreliable but prevalent medical charts (actually devised for insurance, and not medical purposes by the way), around 9 st 9lbs.

 Don’t ask me to go metric.
 I’m happy with Imperial measurements thank you very much.

 This, I appreciate is clearly a “first world problem” which could be easily solved by not stuffing so much food in my face and joining the rapidly growing cult of “sitting is the new smoking”.

 But everywhere I look there are plus sized sisters ’embracing their curves’, insisting on their right to be body confident no matter what their size (and, indeed, why not?) and even wearing obesity like some feminist trophy of war.

-Women of all shapes and sizes are staking their claim to beauty and femininity and taking the likes of Protein World and their “beach body ready” advertising campaign to task.
+Women of all shapes and sizes are staking their claim to beauty and femininity.
+Remember the furore over that Protein World “beach body ready” advertising campaign?

 But you know somewhere a little klaxon is sounding; a note of warning I can’t quite shake off.

 I see these women and their bravery and I think, “perhaps I don’t need to lose any weight at all”.

 Perhaps I should just eat and be happy.